 CherryTree Records' Martin Kierszenbaum (left) backstage at the 2012 Billboard Music Awards with Kev Nish from Far East Movement.
 (Photo: Jem Aswad)

-Late last month, Kierszenbaum said that his and Cherrytree's deals with Interscope would end on June 30, and that he was looking "forward to sharing our plans for the next chapter of Cherrytree" soon.
+He said that his and Cherrytree's deals with Interscope end on June 30, and that he looks "forward to sharing our plans for the next chapter of Cherrytree" soon.
+The future status of artists already under the Cherrytree/Interscope partnership was unclear at press time.

-A source close to the situation said that a Hits report stating that "While talks continued into the night, Interscope ultimately pulled the deal off the table" was an accurate assessment of the situation at the time.
-Apparently, the deal did not stay off the table for long.
+A source close to the situation said that a Hits report stating that "While talks continued into the night, Interscope ultimately pulled the deal off the table" is an accurate assessment of the situation.

 Kierszenbaum and Interscope joined forces in 2005.
 His departure from the label comes just as one of its artists, Ellie Goulding, is making a major breakthrough on the U.S. Billboard charts.
 This week, the British singer's "Lights" rises 13-12 on the Billboard Hot 100, after steadily climbing the tally for months.
 The song has sold 1.2 million downloads this year in the U.S., according to Nielsen SoundScan.
 The album of the same name has moved 165,000.